If you are looking for a fast and low-cost way to end your marriage, it is possible to get a divorce without an attorney.

 6. File with your local courthouse

 3 Step Divorce provides detailed filing instructions for your state, and you can download a fee waiver form if you are struggling financially and believe you’d be eligible for a waived filing fee:

 Before you file, it can make sense to run the papers by a divorce or family law attorney to make sure that the details of your financials, property division and custody and co-parenting are all buttoned up.
 Many local courts also offer free mediation and other help to make sure that the papers are properly filled out and filed.

 How much does 3 Step Divorce cost?

-Those could run as much as $300-$500 depending on where you live.
+State filing fees run from $200-$500 depending on where you live.

 Also, 3 Step Divorce will refund you 100% if your documents aren’t accepted by your local court.

 How does 3 Step Divorce compare to traditional divorce?